 The weather’s nice—sunny skies and a mild breeze.
 Gyrax and I fall into lively conversation, reminiscing about treats from Nommie McGobberYoms.

 “I enjoyed the cookies, but their freeze-dried bison…by the gods it was tasty!”
-He smacks his lips.
-I can’t help but laugh.
+He smacks his lips and bugs his eyes; I can’t help but laugh.

 “What do you speak of?”
 Lucky asks.